rickyjon/dotfiles-5/README.md

 + Fix JSON
 + VSCodeVim

-Only VSCodeVim is required to use my Visual Studio Code config files
+Only VSCodeVim is required to use my VSCode config files